 In June, TAP carried out its first issue of bonds to the retail market.
 The airline recorded a total demand higher than supply and ended up raising 200 million euros in bonds maturing in 2023, in which it offered an interest rate of 4.375%.

 This was the largest bond issue by a Portuguese company in the last seven years, only surpassed by a Portugal Telecom issue in 2012.

-In the last two years, TAP has sought to reduce its exposure to the floating rate debt to control the risks involving the company, having moved from a floating rate debt equivalent to 92% of total debt at the end of 2017 to 68% in March 2019.
+In the last two years, TAP has sought to reduce its exposure to the floating rate debt to control the risks involving the company, having moved from a floating rate debt equivalent to 92% of total debt, at the end of 2017, to 68% in March 2019.

-Besides the change in the interest rate profile, TAP is also taking advantage of debt issues to consolidate liabilities over a longer period of time by refinancing debt maturing in the near future, but also to strengthen cash flow and finance the current operation.
+Besides the change in the interest rate profile, TAP is also taking advantage of debt issues to consolidate liabilities over a longer period by refinancing debt maturing in the near future, but also to strengthen cash flow and finance the current operation.